deathdric/infrastructure-setup-scripts/conjur/README.md

 docker-compose up -d
 ```

-If you want to check that conjur started sucessfully, run `docker logs conjur` (or `docker logs conjur -f`).
+If you want to check that conjur started successfully, run `docker logs conjur` (or `docker logs conjur -f`).
 If you have logs like this, it's good news :

 ```